-Premium rates in many areas of the portfolio continued to fall during the year, albeit at a level slightly below that anticipated on a whole account basis.
-The overall rate reduction on business that was renewed in 2017 was 2.1% compared to an expected reduction of 2.7% for the syndicate as a whole.
-This reduction in rates was slightly below the 3.8% witnessed in 2016.
+Other than in respect of the cyber, terrorism and political risks classes, premium rates increased during the year, albeit at a level slightly below that anticipated on a whole account basis.
+The overall rate increases on business that was renewed in 2018 was 3.0% compared to an expected increase of 3.7% for the syndicate as a whole.